Goofballjones/Super-Mario-krap-TWO-PERNT-O-CAPITAL-C-CRAP/README.md

-you gotta get the damm super matio kart file and patch it yourself shithead
+you gotta get the damm super matio kart rom and patch it yourself shithead

 A dumbass hack I created in my freetime with horrid track design